JiFish/artemis/README.md

 #### A note about system timing

-The screen can be drawn at most 30 times a second.
-This is a 'tick'.
-The **PRINT**, **BORDER**, **KEY** and **CLS** commands cause the screen to draw, unless **REFRESH WAIT** is called first.
+Artemis can 'tick' at most 30 times a second.
+This is a hard limit of the speed of the system.

+Drawing the screen causes a tick.
+The **BORDER**, **CLS**, **KEY**, **PLOT** and **PRINT** commands cause the screen to draw, unless **REFRESH WAIT** is used first. **REFRESH** forces the screen to draw.

-Executing 10,000 lines of code since the last tick will also cause a tick, but will not cause the screen to draw.
+Executing 10,000 lines of code since the last tick will also cause a tick.

 JiBASIC is not particularly optimised.
-Your program may get far less than 30 ticks/second.
+Your program may get less than 30 ticks/second.
 You should NOT assume you can draw the screen in a timely manner.

 Commands that halt execution of the program such as **INPUT** and **WAIT** will cause many ticks before control is handed back to the program.